dmison/workshop/learn-js/_steps/step7-arrays.markdown

 ---

 Arrays are special type of object which contains an ordered list of values.

-Arrays also have a bunch of properties that expose information about the list it has as well as functions to let you easily manipulate that list.

 We often end up having to keep lists so arrays are really useful.

 You can create an array like this: